 But Danes and Swedes demanded those regulations and policies through their democratic processes.
 Where did that demand come from?

 That’s a good question.
 I think the best way to answer that is Europeans just have a closer relationship with the environment around them and use it differently.
-You can find Germans travelling everywhere and anywhere.
+You can find Germans traveling everywhere and anywhere.
 Even when they’re in their own country, they’re walking all over the place, always engaged with the environment.
 That’s why they’re so much further ahead in the green space, because they know, and have a greater empathy, for the environment.
-Whereas the car culture in the States removes us from that, from natural systems, from natural cycles.
+Whereas the car culture in the States removes us from that, from natural systems and cycles.